Get connected at Swinburne!

 Why become a Mentor?

-- HELP and inspire students to fulfill their potential at Swinburne
+- HELP and inspire students to fulfil their potential at Swinburne

 - SUPPORT students who are going through similar challenges that you might've experienced